cozy/cozy-banks/docs/categorization.md

 Currently, the local categorization model fetches all the manually categorized transactions from the stack on every run.
 We decided it's the best for now to compute the entire model everytime because the pros/cons balance of saving the model in a specific doctype is not good for this model.

-If we need to update the model, we will need to do some risky migrations.
-This, for a somewhat negligable CPU time because the model is simple and fast to compute entirely.
+Pros:

+* Don't need to regenerate the whole model everytime the service is ran

+Cons:

+* Need to do some migrations if we want to update the model algorythm

+Since the CPU time needed to compute the whole model is low (users will never recategorize the majority of their transactions since it's already almost accurately categorized by Linxo), the main advantage is weak in front of the disadvantage.

 The solution of saving the model in the DB has already been implemented and reverted following this decision.
 If we finally need to use this solution, we